hilobok/doctrine-extensions-resource/README.md

 ```

 ### Initialization
-You should configure object manager to use `ResourceRepositoryFactory` in order to inject paginator and rule resolver services into repositories.
+You should configure object manager to use `ResourceRepositoryFactory` as repository factory in order to inject paginator and rule resolver services into repositories.
 Extension can use any paginator compatible with `ResourcePaginatorInterface`.
-About `RuleResolver` see below.

 Create entity manager, event dispatcher, add event subscriber and create `ResourceManagerFactory`.